-The District had three employees who were not covered under the District's defined benefit plan (Florida Statute Chapter 175 Firefighter' Pension Trust).
-Therefore, the District contributes 14.8% of the employee's annual salaries to individual retirement accounts.
+The District had three employees who are not covered under the District's defined benefit plan.
+Therefore, the District contributes 14.8% of the employees' annual salaries to individual retirement accounts for employees not part of the collective bargaining agreement.
+The District contributes 13% to one employee who is covered under the collective bargaining agreement.
 In addition, the District matches up to 5% of the employee's contribution.
 This plan is a 457 defined contribution plan.
-Total contributions by the District under this plan for the year ended September 30, 2015 were \$37,342.
+Total contributions by the District under this plan for the year ended September 30, 2017 were \$36,135.